quantum-energy/quantum-energy.github.io/README.md

 Email: seraphinaxoxo@icloud.com
 GitHub: @quantum-energy

-🎉 Thank You!

 Thank you for checking out the Sales Data Analysis Dashboard.
-We hope it brings value to your data-driven decisions.
-Dive into the data, explore the trends, and have fun! 🚀
+I hope it brings value to your data-driven decisions.

 Happy analyzing,
-Seraphina
-Quantum Energy 🌟
+Seraphina 🌟